gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 Initially, these weight matrices are filled with small random values (a step called *random initialization*).
 The resulting representations are meaningless - but they're a starting point.
 What comes next is to gradually adjust these weights, based on a feedback signal.
 This is gradual adjustments, also called *training*, is basically the learning that machine learning is all about.
 This happens within what's called a *training loop*.
+#### Derivative
+Consider a continuous, smooth function f(x)=y, mapping a real number x to a new real number y.
+Because a function is *continuous*, a small change in x can only result in a small change in y - that's the intuition behind continuity.

+The slope is called the *derivative* of f in p.
+For every differentiable function f(x) (*differentiable* means "can be derived": for example, smooth, continuous functions can be derived), there exists a derivative function f'(x) that maps values of x to the slope of the local linear approximation of f in those points.